vikasdeep01/GDSC-biet/README.md

 # GDSC-biet
-##Hello there.,...We creating this in seminar hall
+Hello there....We creating this in seminar hall